nicolaspanel/numjs/README.md

 ### Convolution

-`convolve` and `fftconvolve` functions can be used to compute the discrete, linear convolution of two multi-dimensional arrays.
+`convolve` function compute the discrete, linear convolution of two multi-dimensional arrays.

+__Note__: The convolution product is only given for points where the signals overlap completely.
+Values outside the signal boundary have no effect.
+This behaviour is also known as the 'valid' mode.

 Example:
 ```js